davbeck/graphile-scheduler/README.md

+Graphile Worker now has support for scheduling built in.
+And it's really good!
+You should use that instead.

 # graphile-scheduler

 Reliable job scheduling for PostgreSQL running on Node.js built on top of [graphile-worker](https://github.com/graphile/worker).
 Allows you to run jobs on a regular schedule (e.g. sending reminders once a week, cleaning up data nightly, etc) with fault tolerance and resilience.
 Can be used with any PostgreSQL-backed application.
 Pairs beautifully with PostGraphile.